tukan/liquor-tmbundle/README.md

-# TextMate bundle for Liquid development
+# TextMate bundle for Liquor development

 To install with Git: